tremho/odp-documentation/guide_book/src/how/ec/thermal/9-behavior.md

 Which of these events is triggered will depend on the temperature readings and the thresholds that we set.
 We will also need to keep track of whether we have already triggered an event for a given threshold, to avoid spamming the event stream with repeated events.

+> **Note:** In production, OEMs typically rely on the built-in threshold and hysteresis support provided by the `thermal-service`.
+Our example models the same logic directly in the mock sensor to make the control flow visible, but this would not be re-implemented in an actual deployment.

-In the `MockSensor` implementation, we will add a method to evaluate the thresholds based on the current temperature:
+In our `MockSensor` implementation, we will add a method to evaluate the thresholds based on the current temperature:
 ```rust
     // Check if temperature has exceeded the high/low thresholds and
     // issue an event if so.
 Protect against hysteresis.